vectordotdev/vector/docs/setup/installation/platforms/docker.md

 {% endcode-tabs-item %}
 {% code-tabs-item title="alpine" %}
 {% hint style="warning" %}
-This release is limited, it does not support on-disk buffers or the [`kafka` sink][docs.kafka_sink].
+This target is limited, it does not support on-disk buffers or the [`kafka` sink][docs.kafka_sink].
 See the [Limited Releases][docs.from-archives.limited-releases] section for more info.
 {% endhint %}

 ```bash